Iran's Iraj Pezeshkzad, who wrote 'My Uncle Napoleon,' dies - NewsBreak

 Iran's Iraj Pezeshkzad, who wrote 'My Uncle Napoleon,' dies

-Iraj Pezeshkzad, an Iranian author whose bestselling comic novel, “My Uncle Napoleon ” lampooned Persian culture's self-aggrandizing and paranoid behavior as the country entered the modern era, has died.
+TEHRAN, Iran — (AP) — Iraj Pezeshkzad, an Iranian author whose bestselling comic novel, “My Uncle Napoleon,” lampooned Persian culture's self-aggrandizing and paranoid behavior as the country entered the modern era, has died.
 He was 94.

 The travails of Uncle Napoleon, whose delusions have him seeing Britain's hand in the troubles plaguing his waning days of his aristocratic family during World War II, became one of the most-beloved television serials ever in Iran when it aired in 1976.